 3. Don’t be afraid to dig deeper.

-In-depth experiential marketing interviews are designed to obtain more detailed feedback than a quantitative survey.
+In-depth experiential marketing interviews seek to obtain more detailed feedback than a quantitative survey.
 Questions should be asked with that goal in mind.
 It’s helpful to have potential answers in mind, but use caution when doing so, because that is how leading questions are unwittingly created.

-If I want to know what a respondent likes most about the taste of their favorite brand of coffee, I’ll plan to probe for attributes like boldness, flavor,or additives.
+For example, if you want to know what a respondent likes most about the taste of their favorite brand of coffee, I’ll plan to probe for attributes like boldness, flavor, or additives.
 Doing so may add another 15-20 seconds to your interview, but the point is to get as much detail as possible.